swadeley/content-sources-frontend/_playwright-tests/style_guide.md

 ### VS Code Extension

 The official [Playwright Test for VS Code](https://playwright.dev/docs/getting-started-vs-code) extension offers a great debugging experience directly within your editor, including running tests with a single click, setting breakpoints, and live debugging.
-But don't worry, the vast majority if not everything can be achieved through the CLI, so you can use your preffered editor of choice.
+But don't worry, the vast majority if not everything can be achieved through the CLI, so you can use your preferred editor of choice.

 ## Caveats, gotchas and things to be aware of ⚠

-- When working with PF modals/wizards/dialogs, there is a problem where they can incorrectly 'hide'/disable the page behind them.
+- When working with PF modals, wizards, and dialogs, there is a problem where they can incorrectly 'hide' or disable the page behind them.

-  - This can cause issues with Playwright, as it might try to interact with elements that are/should not visible or enabled.
+  - This can cause issues with Playwright, as it might try to interact with elements that are and should not visible or enabled.
   - To work around this, you can target the dialog and save it to a variable, then use that variable to interact with any elements inside the dialog.

     ```typescript